Foster Care & Adoption Process

 Application/Home Study Process, which helps you to determine if foster/adoptive parenting is a viable option for you and your family:

-4. Attend Pre-Placement Training, the schedule is available on our website.
+- Attend Pre-Placement Training.
 It is generally offered each fall, during September and October.

-5. Complete Application for Child Placement (JFS 01691), which can be requested from our agency.
+- Complete Application and Autobiographies for Child Placement (JFS 01691), which can be requested from our agency.

 a.
 Personal references